LinkedInLearning/snake-game-python-2896343/README.md

 # Building the Classic Snake Game with Python
-This is the repository for the LinkedIn Learning course `Building the Classic Snake Game with Python`.
+This is the repository for the LinkedIn Learning course Building the Classic Snake Game with Python.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Building the Classic Snake Game with Python][lil-thumbnail-url]

+Are you looking for a fun, meaningful way to level up your Python programming skills?
+In this course, instructor Robin Andrews shows you how to put together what you need to know to build the Python version of a classic Snake game.
+Robin introduces you to turtle graphics and how you can use and control animation using Python turtle graphics.
+He explains global variables and shows you how to draw with turtle graphics by using stamps.
+With these pieces in place, it’s time to work on the game itself!
+Robin walks you through how to represent the snake, move it around the screen, and control the snake’s direction.
+He discusses the game loop that is used to control the game and also goes over how to add snake food to the game, implement a scoring system, and reset the game.
+Robin finishes up with advice on how to use Lambda expressions to avoid repetition in your game and some fun ways to personalize your game.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.